 About the author

-Thinking about escaping the office to become a remote worker?
-Unsure if to focus on being a freelancer or work for a company as an employee?
+Are you thinking about escaping the office to become a remote worker?
+Unsure if to focus on freelancing or work for a company as an employee?

-There are pros and cons of both, and this article will help you make an informed decision.
-Before taking the leap into a remote job or freelance work, you should start by asking yourself, why are you wanting to escape the office?
+Both have pros and cons, and this article will help you make an informed decision.
+Before leaping into a remote or freelance job, you should ask yourself why you want to escape the office.

-Making an ill-informed decision can have an effect on you financially.
+Making an ill-informed decision can affect you financially.

 The Pros And Cons Of Freelance Work Vs a Remote Job